To be eligible to apply, applicants must complete:

 - Physics: 1 year

 The school accepts online classes and does not require labs.
 However, classes in person, including labs, are preferred.
 Prerequisite courses are recommended to be completed within 5 years of submission of the application and must be completed by spring of the year intending to enroll.
 Applicants are encouraged to visit our website which details the application process and requirements needed to apply.

-To further enhance our holistic review process, beginning in the 2023 application cycle, we are requiring applicants to complete the PREview exam, administered by the Association of American Medical Colleges (AAMC), to assess the pre-professional competencies that our admissions committee believes are essential for success at our medical school.
-The AAMC PREview exam will be available June – September 2022.
+To further enhance our holistic review process, we are requiring applicants to complete the PREview exam, administered by the Association of American Medical Colleges (AAMC), to assess the pre-professional competencies that our admissions committee believes are essential for success at our medical school.
+The AAMC PREview exam will be available March – September 2024.
 Applicants who do not complete the PREview exam will not be further considered for admissions.

 For more PREview exam details and FAQ's, please click here.